 An award-winning small business

 In 2016, Kate Davies Designs was honoured to be awarded the accolade of UK Microbusiness of the Year by the Federation of Small Business & Worldpay.
-Kate also won the 2016 award for Best Use of Social Media from Business Women Scotland and was recently shortlisted for the national award of Creative Entrepreneur of the Year.
+We also won the 2016 award for Best Use of Social Media from Business Women Scotland and Kate was recently shortlisted for the national award of Creative Entrepreneur of the Year.

 The best way to see what we are up to is by following this blog!
 You can read pieces exploring a wide range of topics in textile history and design from Kate, and enjoy recipes photography and tutorials from Tom.
 Occasionally, you may also hear from Bruce as well.
 If you’d like to receive special offers and promotions, and be the first to know about our new projects, sign up for our newsletter.
-You can also find Kate on Instagram, Twitter and Ravelry
+You can also find me on Instagram, Twitter and Ravelry.

 If you need help with a pattern, please join our Ravelry group, check the relevant discussion thread, and post a query (if you’ve not found an answer!).